 The watch has four buttons that are all labeled.
 There are no tricky button combinations that you need to use, nor an infinite amount of features to scroll through.
 As a result, the watch itself is easy to navigate using straightforward menus.

 The app is also very simply laid out.
-Anyone with a rudimentary understanding of app use can quickly find their way to the data they are searching for.
 That, coupled with a no-frills software update notification and quick sync makes the Pace ideal for non-techy athletes who simply want to train and review their data.

 Coros hit the nail on the head with their battery life, although we admit that this might be at the expense of its features list.
 We considered two types of usage during battery testing — battery life while tracking activities and normal usage battery life.

-Watches like the Suunto Baro 9 and Garmin Fenix 5x Plus Sapphire excel at battery life when they are tracking an activity, but don't often last a week during normal use.
+Watches like the Suunto Baro 9 excel at battery life when they are tracking an activity, but don't often last a week during normal use.
 These are also very large and heavy watches, weighing almost double what the Pace weighs!
-Watches with fewer features, like the Polar M430 or the Garmin Forerunner 35 can last 20+ days under day-to-day use but have much shorter battery lives when tracking your training or race days.
+Watches with fewer features like the Polar M430 can last 20+ days under day-to-day use but have much shorter battery lives when tracking your training or race days.

 We measured the accuracy of each watch's mapping, distance tracking, and heart rate monitor.
 The distance calculations earn a B- grade.
 In the image below, the Pace is the orange line.
 You can see that the Pace tracking is in line with the other watches (shown in black, green, and pink) for the most part.
 It did get confused in a few locations.
 For this run, it was about 2.7% off the real distance.

-It's interesting that the orange line is very accurate for most of the run, including when passing over the bridge, except for locations where there are more buildings.
+It's interesting that the orange line is very accurate for most of the run, except for locations where there are more buildings.
 This was a pattern the watch repeated, even though it was the quickest to acquire GPS signal around buildings.
 That said, we are still more than satisfied with its accuracy, especially considering its price category.

 To test the accuracy of the Pace's heart rate monitor, we would run with several watches and a chest strap heart rate monitor.
 We then compared all the heart rate readings taken while exercising and the data we downloaded afterward.
 The heart rate readings of the Pace were about average.
-By that we mean, they were not comparable to top contenders like the Garmin Forerunner 935, but they were better than our bottom contenders, like the Polar M430.
+By that we mean, they were not comparable to top contenders.
 In school, the Coros would have gotten a solid B- for the optical heart rate monitor.

 The app design is clean.
 The watch will not win any awards for its looks, but it is very thin, comfortable and light (thanks to its plastic housing).
 The watchband fit all testers comfortably, regardless of wrist size and fit under even tighter sleeved jackets.